 - The Central Michigan University Research Corporation (CMURC) was formed as an independent 501(c)(3) nonprofit corporation on February 15, 2002.
 The corporation's sole member is Central Michigan University.
 The purpose for which the corporation was formed is to solicit, collect, receive and administer funds exclusively for the support of the scientific, literary and educational programs of the university as permitted by an organization exempt from federal income taxation.
-In June 2014, the university's Board of Trustees approved extending an annual contribution of \$500,000 through FY 2019.
-Fiscal year 2019 is the eighteenth year of the commitment.
-At June 30, 2019, and 2018, the net assets of CMURC were \$1,747,984 and \$1,799,447, respectively.
+In June 2019, the university's Board of Trustees approved extending an annual contribution of \$500,000 through FY 2024.
+Fiscal year 2020 was the nineteenth year of the commitment.
+At June 30, 2020, and 2019, the net assets of CMURC were \$1,721,889 and \$1,747,984 respectively.
 In accordance with the provisions of GASB Statement No. 80, CMURC is considered a component unit of the university and the operations of CMURC should be blended into the university's financial statement because the university is the corporation's sole member.
 However, the university has excluded the amounts from the financial statements overall due to insignificance. - The CMU Foundation (Foundation) is a Michigan nonprofit corporation established during fiscal year 1998.
 The purpose for which the corporation is organized and operated is to solicit, collect, receive and administer funds to provide support for the objectives and purposes of the university.
-There were insignificant assets and no liabilities as of June 30, 2019 and 2018.
+There were insignificant assets and no liabilities as of June 30, 2020 and 2019.
 In accordance with the provisions of GASB Statement No. 61, the Foundation is blended into the university's financial statements because the activity is insignificant and the Foundation provides services entirely to the university.
-There was no activity to be reported for the years 2019 and 2018. - CMU Charter Schools are nonsectarian public schools of choice that operate with freedom from many of the regulations that apply to traditional public schools.
+There was no activity to be reported for the years 2020 and 2019. - CMU Charter Schools are nonsectarian public schools of choice that operate with freedom from many of the regulations that apply to traditional public schools.
 The "charter" establishing each such school is a performance contract detailing the school's mission, program, goals, students served, methods of assessment and ways to measure success.
 In accordance with the provisions of GASB Statement No. 61, the CMU Charter Schools are considered a related organization because there is no financial benefit/burden to the university nor can the university impose its will on the charter schools.
 According to GASB Statement No. 61, only note disclosure is required for related organizations.